 There’s no doubt road tripping has changed in the last decade.
 Paper maps and a compass?
 I’m no Bear Grylls, I’ll just take the iPhone.
 It’s even got a torch!

-On my recent mini road trip around the North Island (March 2016), there was a couple apps that I hadn’t heard of before that made travelling around the North Island much easier.
+On my recent mini road trip around the North Island (March 2016), there were a couple apps that I hadn’t heard of before that made travelling around the North Island much easier.

-In addition to these new apps, there’s a couple apps I use religiously to form the seven best New Zealand travel apps for your next roadtrip.
+In addition to these new apps, there are a couple apps I use religiously to form the seven best New Zealand travel apps for your next road trip in the country.

 CamperMate For Your Road Tripping Necessities